Tractor crashes, juvenile taken to hospital by Careflight

 It happened just before 4 P.M.
 Thursday in the 8800 block of New Harrison Bradford Road.
 According to the Darke County Sheriff’s Office, the juvenile was driving the tractor when he or she lost control.
 The juvenile drove off the road and overcorrected causing the tractor to flip.

-Careflight transported the juvenile to Miami Valley Hospital.
-The victim’s condition is unknown at this time.
+Careflight flew the victim to Miami Valley Hospital.
+Their condition is unknown at this time.

 The cause of the crash is under investigation.